 Doug had an epiphany, and he spent the next few years redesigning his machine to better suit children by redecorating the machines and their storage rooms as theme park-esque adventure environments.

-As a result, children became less affriad of the MRI machines.
+As a result, children became less afraid of MRI machines.

 Here's how the redesigned version looked:

-Before Doug performed his own user research — before he watched a segment of his audience actually use the product — he thought he knew everything he needed to about his users.
+Before Doug performed his user research — before he watched a segment of his audience use the product — he thought he knew everything he needed about his users.

-In reality, he had massive gaps in his understanding of how people viewed and used his design.
+He had massive gaps in understanding how people viewed and used his design.

-That's why we must always do user research: to establish a true understanding of our audience and build solutions that effectively meet their needs.
+That's why we must always do user research: to properly understand our audience and build solutions that effectively meet their needs.

 "Empathize with users?
 That doesn't sound like a serious process."

 Oh, but it is.
-Empathizing with users is a very real, very important, part of the experience design process.
+Empathizing with users is an essential part of the experience design process.

-There are actually multiple types of empathy, the two most important of which are cognitive and affective empathy.
+There are multiple types of empathy, the two most important of which are cognitive and affective.

-Cognitive empathy refers to understanding a situtation from someone else's perspective.
+Cognitive empathy refers to understanding a situation from someone else's perspective.

 Affective empathy describes the ability to understand someone else's emotional state and respond appropriately.

-Emotional design does play a role in experience design, but the majority of the research we do focuses on cognitive empathy, which helps us understand the users' motivations, thought process, and challenges.
+Emotional design does play a role in experience design.
+Still, most of our research focuses on cognitive empathy, which helps us understand the users' motivations, thought processes, and challenges.

-While designers may be less supsceptible to false-consensus, they are actually more apt to fall prey to the curse of knowledge, which refers to the inability to recreate their state of mind before they knew something.
+While designers may be less susceptible to false consensus, they are more apt to fall prey to the curse of knowledge, which refers to the inability to recreate their minds before they know something.

 This concept is well illustrated by a study conducted in 1990 at Stanford University.

 The study divided participants into two roles: tappers and listeners.
-Tappers were asked to pick a popular song they thought everyone should know, like “Happy Birthday” and tap the rhythm out on a table.
+Tappers were asked to pick a popular song they thought everyone should know, like “Happy Birthday,” and tap the rhythm on a table.

-As you can imagine, the listener’s job was to listen and guess the name of the song.
+As you can imagine, the listener’s job was to listen and guess the song's name.